Lahoysk: St. Nikolai Orthodox Church

-At the end of 1920 the church was closed, it housed a grain warehouse.
+At the end of 1920 the church was closed; it housed a grain warehouse.
 In 1941 the church was re-opened.
 In the 1980s, St. Nicholai Church walls were painted by master painters from Sergiev Posad.

 St. Nicholas painted the story Apocalypse, its altar – on the theme of the Lord's supper.
 Among the many well-executed images have all Belarusian saints.
 The second chapel (located in the north, the left of the main chapel, the side of the church) was consecrated in honor of St. Symeon the New Theologian.

 St. Kazimir Catholic Church

-St. Kazimir Catholic Church – Catholic church, located in the city of Logoisk, Belarus.
-Built in 1999 by architect M. Kalechits.
-Located in the central part of Logoisk, on the left side of the river Gaina.
+St. Kazimir Catholic Church is a Catholic church, located in the city of Logoisk, Belarus.
+It was built in 1999 by the architect M. Kalechits.
+It is located in the central part of Logoisk, on the left side of the river Gaina.
 The building is a light beige color with a modern silhouette, which features Gothic Revival traced.

-Church built on the site of the destroyed in the mid 20th century St. Kazimir Catholic Church, which was located on the former site of the tomb of the Tyshkevich family.
-Near the Church is the grave of Count K. Tyshkevich, where installed the monument.
+The church was built on the site of the destroyed in the mid-20th-century St. Kazimir Catholic Church, which was located on the former site of the tomb of the Tyshkevich family.
+Near the church is the grave of Count K. Tyshkevich, where the installed the monument.

-St. Kazimir Catholic Church during the four centuries of its history was erected 4 times.
-The Church was founded in 1604 by Count Alexander Tyshkevich as a sign of his conversion to the Catholic faith.
-Wooden church burned down in 1655 during the war 1654–1667, between Rzeczpospolita and Russian kingdom.
+St. Kazimir Catholic Church during the four centuries of its history was erected four times.
+The church was founded in 1604 by Count Alexander Tyshkevich as a sign of his conversion to the Catholic faith.
+The wooden church burned down in 1655 during the war of 1654–1667 between Rzeczpospolita and the Russian kingdom.

-17 April 1787 Count A. Tyshkevich took up the construction of the stone church, whose construction was completed on 20 October 1793 his son Vikenty.
-The Church functioned until 1950, then it was closed and dismantled.
-In the late 1980s, believers have established a cross on the former site of the shrine and began to seek permission to build the church.
+On 17 April 1787 Count A. Tyshkevich took up the construction of the stone church, whose construction was completed on 20 October 1793 by his son Vikenty.
+The church functioned until 1950; then it was closed and dismantled.
+In the late 1980s, believers established a cross on the former site of the shrine and began to seek permission to build the church.

 In 1991, the city authorities decided to transfer these lands of the Roman Catholic Church.
 The new church was built in less than 10 years ago.
-Rebuilt Church consecrated on 19 June 1999.
+The rebuilt church was consecrated on 19 June 1999.

 Holy spring of St. Nicholai (Crinitsa)

-Spring of St. Nicholai in Logoisk is one of the city's attractions.
+The spring of St. Nicholai in Logoisk is one of the city's attractions.
 It is located near the Church of St. Nicholai, from under which originates and source.
-Crinitsa declared a hydrological natural monument of local importance.
+Crinitsa has been declared to be a hydrological natural monument of local importance.
 In 2005, the source by Consecrated Metropolitan of Minsk and Slutsk Filaret.

-It is believed that the water from this Holy spring healing, heal many ailments.
+It is believed that the water from this holy spring healing, heal many ailments.
 Crinitsa and the surrounding area equipped, built two fonts.
 Place attracts many pilgrims and travelers to try the spring water, and if possible to find cure of diseases.